Grey (Canyon) Mountain

 Time: 5 hours

 From the S.S.
-Klondike in Whitehorse, cross the bridge onto Lewes Blvd and make a left at the lights onto Alsek Road.
-After 400 m, make a left at Tutshi Road (there is a sign indicating the cemetary and Grey Mountain viewpoint).
-Follow this road all the way to the communication towers at the top (about 10 km).
-Park in the parking lot at the communication towers, but make sure to leave room for workers.
+Klondike in Whitehorse, cross the bridge onto Lewes Blvd and make a left at the second set of lights onto Alsek Road.
+After 400 m, make a left at Tutshi Road (there is a sign indicating the cemetery and Grey Mountain viewpoint).

-The trailhead starts right from the communication towers.
+The trailhead starts near the parking lot and communication towers.
 There are many trails along the ridge which end up at the same place - follow the most developed trail to prevent further erosion.
-After 2.5 km you will reach the summit and have a great view of the surrounding area.
+After 2.5 km you will reach the first summit and have a great view of the surrounding area.

 Winter